tykiww/tykiww.github.io/_posts/2017-02-05-SLR-Plotly.md

 Our linear prediction model now looks like:

 log Price of a 1 carat diamond = 8.449 + (1.68)X<sub>i<sub/>

+Interesting fact about taking the log of both the explanatory and predictor, is that the ß coefficients can be explained as a % change (ie. for a 1% increase in carat size, the will be a 1.67% increase in price).

 Another important note to look at is the R^2 value for this model.
-You can see how I manually calculated the R^2 for the non-logged value and the logged one is part of the linear model.
-The logged values seem to explain more of the variability than the unlogged one (unlogged = 0.828, logged = 0.933).
+You can see how R^2 may be manually calculated for the non-logged value (the logged one is part of the linear model).
+The logged values seem to explain more of the variability than the unlogged one (no-log = 0.828, logged = 0.933).
 For those that are not familiar with R^2, this indicates the percentage of variability that is explained by the model.
 For the most case, the higher, the better as long as the residuals are normally distributed.
 If you want more information, take a look at this [site](http://statisticsbyjim.com/regression/interpret-r-squared-regression/).

 Let' also take a look at the histogram of residuals to see if we have violated any assumptions of normality.
 We do this by performing a K-S test on the r-studentized residuals (residuals we have transformed to analyze in a normal curve.
 The standard deviations from the mean will match the same distribution).